COMMERCIAL SOLID WASTE, RECYCLING AND COMPOSTING

-2. The Director of the Bureau of Planning and Sustainability (BPS) shall give notice of the public review process to all neighborhood associations that are recognized by the City Office of Neighborhood Involvement (ONI) and all neighborhood business associations that are on ONI’s mailing list.
-At least 60 days in advance of the anticipated adoption date, BPS shall notify those associations by regular mail, fax or electronic mail of its intent to review the rules, and invite those associations to comment.
-BPS shall by regular mail, fax or electronic mail send a notice of the initial public hearing to the same associations not less than ten days before the scheduled hearing.
+2. The Bureau of Planning and Sustainability (BPS) shall give notice of the public review process to all neighborhood associations that are recognized by the City Office of Neighborhood Involvement (ONI) and all neighborhood business associations that are on ONI’s mailing list.
+At least 60 days in advance of the anticipated adoption date, BPS shall notify those associations by regular mail or electronic mail of its intent to review the rules, and invite those associations to comment.
+BPS shall by regular mail or electronic mail send a notice of the initial public hearing to the same associations not less than ten days before the scheduled hearing.

 3. During the public review, the Director or the Director's designee shall hear testimony or receive written comment concerning the proposed rules.
 The Director shall review the recommendations, taking into consideration the comments received during the public review process and shall either adopt the proposal, modify or reject it.